 I know there are many of you out there like me, who love a touch of macabre so I think that Dark Dundee will be right up your street.
 With Dark Dundee, you will head underground to a 17th-century street in Dundee and explore the vaults.
 There will be facts to read in the vaults and stories from history including those of murder and riots.
 The tour lasts around 1 hour.

 Not suitable for children under 10

-And those are some of my top things to do in Dundee.
-This felt like a mammoth post but I really enjoyed writing it so I hope it was as enjoyable to read!
+And those are some of my top things to do in Dundee and have hopefully helped you with some ideas for your Dundee city tour.
+This felt like a mammoth post but I enjoyed writing it so I hope it was as enjoyable to read!